DNP Degree – Doctor of Nursing Practice Programs

 Concordia University Wisconsin

 Concordia University Wisconsin’s rigorous online BSN-to-DNP program consists of 70 credits, and students can complete 1,008 practicum hours in three or five years.
 The program’s primary emphasis is on clinical practice, with coursework covering a broad range of topics such as evidence-based practice, healthcare policy, and advanced nursing research.
-All coursework is completed online, with some on-campus visits required.
-Most courses in the program are offered in an accelerated eight-week format, with a few classes taking 16 weeks.

 • Location: Mequon, WI